fparpas/Developing-Agentic-AI-Apps-Hackathon/README.md

 Welcome to the hands‑on hackathon for building Agentic AI applications, where you’ll design, build, secure, observe, orchestrate, and scale intelligent, agentic AI applications on Azure.

+This hackathon will provide a deep dive experience targeted for developers for building Agentic AI Applications.

+Hackathon is a collaborative learning experience, designed as a set of challenges to practice your technical skills.
+By participating in this hackathon, you will be able to understand the capabilities of Agentic AI Apps.

 Over a progressive series of challenges, you will deepen your understanding of agentic architectures and Azure services.
 Each challenge introduces new concepts and capabilities, building on previous outcomes to reinforce architectural patterns while expanding your knowledge of Azure and agentic technologies.

+This workshop requires two full days to finish depending on the attendees' skill level.
+It is a collaborative activity where attendees form teams of 3-5 people to go through every workshop.

 All technical tracks are offered in both C# and Python, allowing you to choose your preferred language for each challenge.
 The repository includes fully guided student instructions and coach solutions for reference.

-This workshop requires two full days to finish depending on the attendees' skill level.
-It is a collaborative activity where attendees form teams of 3-5 people to go through every workshop.

 ## Learning Objectives
 Upon completing the workshop, participants will be able to:
 - Understand and implement Model Context Protocol (MCP) servers and clients for enhanced AI tool integration